 The clinical student coordinators work with the students progressing into their final year of medical school.
 They are responsible for working with clinical students to arrange their elective rotations at approved clinical training sites.
 In addition, they are responsible in ensuring student schedules are updated accordingly and enrollment status is correct.
-In addition, the clinical students are meeting their graduation timelines and provide advisement when needed.
+In addition, the clinical student coordinators are responsible in ensuring students are meeting their graduation timelines and provide advisement when needed.
 Clinical student coordinators report to the vice president of clinical education operations.